-The geological analysis was undertaken through the desktop evaluation using a Geographic Information System (GIS) and the relevant data sources.
-The geological data was taken from the Environmental Potential Atlas Data from the Department of Environmental Affairs and Tourism as well as geological data supplied by the Gauteng Department of Agriculture, Conservation and Environment (GDACE).
-Surface water data was taken from the WR90 Data supplied by the Department of Water Affairs and Forestry (DWAF) as well as data supplied by GDACE.
+A desktop screening assessment, using a Geographic Information System (GIS) tool, was undertaken of the geological environment.
+The geological data was taken from the Environmental Potential Atlas Data (ENPAT) from the Department of Environmental Affairs and Tourism (DEAT) as well as geological data supplied by the Gauteng Department of Agriculture, Conservation and Environment (GDACE).
+Surface water data was taken from the WR90 Data supplied by the Department of Water Affairs and Forestry (DWAF) as well as GDACE.